What it is and why it matters

 Data science solutions

-SAS Viya data science offerings feature robust data management, visualization, advanced analytics and model management capabilities to accelerate data science at any organization.
+SAS Viya offerings and capablities feature robust data management, visualization, advanced analytics and model management capabilities to accelerate data science at any organization.

 SAS Visual Data Mining and Machine Learning enables you to solve the most complex analytical problems with a single, integrated, collaborative solution – now with its own automated modeling API.